Visit Palestine with Saleem & Kristel in 2023

 Number of participants

-The program will take place when we reach a minimum of ten people and we can accept a maximum of sixteen people.
+The program will take place with a minimum of six and a maximum of ten people.

 We assume that if you decide to take part in a group tour, that you will adapt to being a member of a group.
 That means that you respect others, that you respect the time and that you join with an open heart and open mind.
 If there is anything you don’t feel comfortable about during the program, we can discuss and try to find a solution.
 There will be free time in the evenings and there are some optional activities so that you can find time for yourself if you need it.